Lyliya/homebridge-ledstrip-ble/README.md

 # homebridge-ledstrip-ble

+> [!WARNING]
+> This plugin is no longer maintained as I now use HomeAssistant, feel free to open issue if needed, but I can't garantee fixing stuffs

 This plugin let you control RGB ledstrips using this kind of [12V BLE RGB LED strip controller](https://www.aliexpress.com/item/4000208329326.html) module.

 Control On/Off, Hue, Saturation and Brightness